KotlinIsland/basedmypy/docs/source/based_inference.rst

 Narrow On Initial Assignment
 ----------------------------

-When a variable definition has an explicit annotation, the initialization value will be used to narrow it's type:
+When a variable definition has an explicit annotation, the initialization value will be used to narrow its type:

 .. code-block:: python